The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: One-sided DFDS optimization via approximate distance counting and selection

 \section{One-sided DFDS optimization via approximate distance counting and selection}

 We now show how to use the decision procedure of Figure~\ref{alg:semi-sparse} to solve the optimization problem of the one-sided discrete Fr\'echet distance with shortcuts.
-This is based on the algorithms provided in Lemma \ref{lem:finding_interval} and Lemma \ref{lem:searching_in_interval} given below.
-We believe that the algorithm of Lemma~\ref{lem:finding_interval} is of independent interest, and give another application of it to a different distance-related problem in Corollary~\ref{cor:aprox_selection} below.

-First note that if we increase $\delta$ continuously, the set of $1$-entries of $M$ can only grow, and this can only happen when $\delta$ is a distance between a point of $A$ and a point of $B$.
-Performing a binary search over the $O(mn)$ pairwise distances of pairs in $A\times B$ can be done using the distance selection algorithm of~\cite{KS97}.
-This will be the method of choice for the two-sided DFDS problem, treated in Section~\ref{sec:DFDS2}.
-Here however, this procedure, which takes $O(m^{2/3}n^{2/3}\log^3(m+n))$ time is rather excessive when compared to the linear cost of the decision procedure.
-While solving the optimization problem in close to linear time is still a challenging open problem, we manage to improve the running time considerably, to $O((m+n)^{6/5+\eps})$, for any $\eps>0$.
+First note that if we increase $\delta$ continuously, the set of $1$-entries of $M$ can only grow, and this happens when $\delta$ is a distance between a point of $P$ and a point of $Q$.
+Performing a binary search over the $O(mn)$ distances between pairs of points in $P\times Q$ can be done using the distance selection algorithm of~\cite{KS97}.
+This will be the method of choice for the two-sided DFDS problem, treated in Section~\ref{sec:two_sided}.
+Here however, this procedure, which takes $O(m^{2/3}n^{2/3}\log^3(m+n))$ time, is rather expensive when compared to the linear cost of the decision procedure.
+While solving the optimization problem in close to linear time is still a challenging open problem, we improve the running time considerably, using randomization, to $O((m+n)^{6/5+\eps})$ in expectation, for any $\eps>0$.

-We first present the two main subproblems that the algorithm uses as independent building blocks, in the following two lemmas.